Ayurveda 101: A Path to Optimal Health

 How to Get Started with Ayurveda

-You can learn more about Ayurveda and start to implement it’s wisdom in your life by first identifying your constitution (unique mind-body type).
+Learn more about Ayurveda and start to implement it’s wisdom in your life by first identifying your constitution (unique mind-body type).

 Begin by taking this short questionnaire.
-While online, dosha quizzes provide insight into your constitution and doshic imbalances, receiving a complete assessment by a trained Ayurvedic practitioner can provide more clarity and deeper understanding that online quizzes cannot.
+While online dosha quizzes provide insight into your constitution and doshic imbalances, receiving a complete assessment by a trained Ayurvedic practitioner can provide more clarity and deeper understanding that online quizzes cannot.

 My consultations also include customized food, lifestyle, herbal and other therapeutic recommendations along with education and coaching to help you overcome obstacles that get in the way of your best health.